 gen command to your system path, allowing it to be run from anywhere.

-2. Install a "generator"
+Install a generator

-To see how generators work, install
+If you'd like to see how generators work, install

 $ npm install --global generate-example

 example generator with the following command:

 $ gen example